Come on, follow my guide through the National Park of Plitvice and awe at lakes and pools in dreamlike colors.

-Nobody really needs the maps at the entrance for not getting lost.
-However, it’s still interesting looking at them just for the information where the individual lakes and waterfalls are located.
+Nobody really needs the maps at the entrance to not get lost.
+However, it’s still interesting looking at them just for the information about where the individual lakes and waterfalls are located.

 There is a really good website with detailed info on all the different lakes and things to do; my favorite is the diagram of how the lakes cascade into each other and where the layers of tufa and limestone are.

 The plitvice national park lies inland, about 100 kilometers from the coast and very close to the Bosnian border.